(509) 574-3383 Fax: (509)-225-2705

 Are meals provided?

 We ask that you have dinner prior to arriving at the Sleep Center for an overnight study.
-Snacks and a light breakfast are provided.
+Snacks are provided.

 Can I watch TV, use the Internet or make calls before I fall asleep?